Azer0s/contact-form/README.md

   - [x] Deploy the function
   - [x] Add the IAM role to the function
   - [x] Add the function to the API Gateway
+- [ ] Add the verification endpoint (just the GET method of the function)